 Step 8: Review and Refine the Business’s Strategy Regularly

-Don’t think that your strategy is a static document!
-Regularly assess your progress and make any necessary changes to your strategy to ensure that it continues to align with your objectives.
-This is an ongoing process; you will need to be agile and innovative if you want to continue to meet the changing needs of the business and its stakeholders.
+A strategy is never truly done and dusted.
+Strategic planning is an ongoing process; you will need to be agile and innovative if you want to continue to meet the changing needs of the business and its stakeholders.

 Strategy alignment is one of the most critical and difficult things for any organization to achieve.
 Ensuring alignment to bring your strategic vision to life is a common challenge faced by a lot of organizations around the globe.